 “Nikki, who?”
 I ask, confused.

-“Girl you’ve been so disconnected… you remember her.
-The dark haired, anti-social, gothic chick.
+“Girl, you’ve been so disconnected… you remember her—the dark-haired, anti-social, gothic chick.

 “Yeah, and guess what?
 They’re getting married.”
 She says, applying lipstick in the mirror.
-Hitting the brakes, causes her to make a zip zag across her mouth.
-“What in the hell…”
+Hitting the brakes causes her to make a zip zag across her mouth.
+“What in the hell….”

 “I want my freaking happily ever after!”
 I state, banging the wheel.

 “Omg… where the heck did that come from?”
-Says Briana, with a laugh.
+Says Briana with a laugh.

 Lately, the unexplainable has been happening.
-I’ve been able to see things before they happen, intermittently and I’ve been keeping a journal of it.
+I’ve been able to see things before they happen intermittently, and I’ve been keeping a journal of it.
 I was supposed to be with Dominic, not this twit.

+Gunning the engine, I drive recklessly to school, weaving in and out of lanes, honking the horn, and screaming for drivers to get out of the way.
 At school, Briana’s out of the car before I’ve come to a complete stop.
-“You know what, I think you need to see the school’s counselor.”
-Says Briana, as I exit the car.
+“You know what?
+I think you need to see the school’s counselor.”
+Says Briana as I exit the car.

 And then it overwhelms me, one of my visions… It’s a jolt to the senses.
 I see Briana and my Ex-boyfriend locked together in an intimate embrace, his kiss deepens, and then I’m back at the car.

 “Hey.”
-He says, after retrieving the ball.
+He says after retrieving the ball.

 “Hi.”
 I broke up with him under duress, but a few months have passed, and I’m over him… somewhat. –Those eyes… and those lips.

 “My parents will be out of town this weekend, and I’m having a masquerade party.
-I would love it, if you showed.”
+I would love it if you showed.”
 Just like him, to end the last year of high school with a bang.

 My heart skips a beat, and I can’t help reflecting on the times before I found out about his indiscretions.
-He’s a genuine sweetheart, an honor roll student, who excels at everything he does.
-But alas we are not to be…
+He’s a genuine sweetheart, an honor roll student who excels at everything he does.
+But alas, we are not to be…

 “I can’t make any guarantees, but I’ll see.”

 “Yeah, please try.”
-He says with a wink, before making his way back to his friends.
+He says with a wink before making his way back to his friends.

-The lights are dimmed as we watch a projection screen, the student shows us pictures of family members, as he lists names, dates of birth and deaths.
-He gives a detailed story of life, in the time period where the person lived and a brief history of their personal life.
+In history class, it’s an effort to appear alert and attentive.
+Our projects were to research our family history as far back as possible, going back at least two hundred years.
+The lights are dimmed as we watch a projection screen.
+The student shows us pictures of family members as he lists names, dates of birth, and deaths.
+He gives a detailed story of the lives where the person lived and a brief history of their personal life.

-“Um… I’m not finished with mines.”
+“Um… I’m not finished with mine.”

-“Okay… Miss.
+“Okay, Miss.
 Mitchell?”